playcanvas/developer.playcanvas.com/docs/user-manual/scripting/script-attributes.md

 Declare complex attributes with the `@interface` tag on a class.
 Every [supported member](./#supported-types) becomes available as a sub-attribute
 :::

-:::warn
+:::warning
-An interface should not contain any methods or code.
-It's simply used as a way to declare nested attributes.
-It should not be initialized in your code and will not be instantiated at runtime.
+**An interface should not contain any code.**

+An interfaces is simply a way to group related attributes.
+It should not be initialized in your code and will not be instantiated by the engine at runtime.
 :::

-### Complex arrays
+### Interface Attribute Arrays
 You can of course use complex attributes as array, just like regular attributes.
 This means that your `GameLogic` script can use an array of enemies, each with their own controllable power and speed properties.

 ```javascript